Echo Meter Touch 2 bat detector for Android or iOS - HIRE

 Compatible iOS Devices:

-• EMT2 will work with a USB-C or a micro-USB port on your Android device.
+- EMT2 will work with a USB-C or a micro-USB port on your Android device.
 EMT2 modules made before May 2022 have a micro-USB plug and modules made after have a USB-C plug.
 Either type of module can work on either type of Android device, but you will need to use an adapter if they do not match.
+EMT2 will only work with iOS devices with USB-C connector.

 Please email us with details of your device so we can check if it's on the compatibility list, or check the Wildlife Acoustics website.